Environmental management and regulation

 The protection of water resources: Petroleum companies must describe how they will manage the use of water onsite.
 This is to make sure water use is sustainable and ground and surface waters are not impacted as a result of the proposed activity.

 Emissions and discharges: Petroleum companies must plan for and minimise the amount of emissions and discharges associated with the proposed activity.

 Flora and fauna, and management: Petroleum companies must undertake a survey of the flora and fauna in the location of the proposed activity before submitting an environment plan to DMIRS.
 The plan must provide specific measures to reduce impacts to flora and fauna and rehabilitation of the area following the completion of the activity.

 Petroleum companies must demonstrate to DMIRS all possible environmental risks and impacts have been assessed and reduced to levels which are as low as reasonably practical.

-A summary of DMP approved environment plans includes:
+A summary of DMIRS approved environment plans includes:

 - the location and description of planned activities

 - a description of the environment

 - details of any chemicals or other substances that may be used down a well

 - major environmental risks, potential impacts and control measures